Lab Report │

 The risk:

-• Try new energy bar, gel, or snack on tournament day
+• Try a new energy bar, gel, or snack on tournament day.

-• Potential stomach distress during game = disaster
+• Potential stomach distress during a game equals disaster.

-The rule: Test everything during practice weeks.
-Tournament day = only tested foods.
+The rule: test everything during practice weeks.
+Tournament day means tested foods only.

 Mistake #5: Inadequate Hydration Monitoring